Emmy Stein

-General bio
+General biography

-Emmy Stein was born June 21, 1879, in Düsseldorf, Germany.
-From a young age, Stein was thought to have a natural affinity for science.
+Emmy Stein was born on 21 June 1879 in Düsseldorf, Germany.
+From a young age, she was thought to have a natural affinity for science.
 She also demonstrated the drive needed at the time to overcome the limited accessibility to universities for women, as well as the social resistance to women entering academic fields.

 Growing up in a well-off industrial family, Stein had a lot of support to continue her education.
 At 25, she decided to attend the Marienfield Horticultural School for Women near Berlin.
 For the next two years, Stein was given thorough training on the maintenance and care of common agricultural crops.
 She then began studying botany in Zürich, Switzerland, where she completed her matriculation exams.
-Between 1906 - 1907 Stein completed research in the Dutch East Indies, then moved to Jena, Germany to continue her studies.
+Between 1906 and 1907 Stein completed research in the Dutch East Indies, then moved to Jena, Germany to continue her studies.
 In 1913, Stein graduated with a PhD in morphological botany from the University of Jena.

 Soon after graduating, Stein volunteered to work with the Red Cross during World War I. After a couple of years of service, she moved to Berlin in search of a position within the newly founded Department of Genetics in the University of Berlin.
 Initially, Stein had inquired about a position similar to the one that her closest friend, Luise Von Gravenitz, had acquired as an assistant to Erwin Baur.
 In 1919 Stein joined Baur's research group, first as a voluntary assistant, and then as a full assistant to Baur in 1923.
+She died in Tübingen on 21 September 1954.